nodemcu/nodemcu-firmware/docs/en/modules/wifi_monitor.md

 The packet object has many attributes on it.
 These allow easy access to all the fields, though not an easy way to enumerate them.
 All integers are unsigned except where noted.
 Information Elements are only returned if they are completely within the captured frame.
 This can mean that for some frames, some of the information elements can be missing.

+When a string is returned as the value of a field, it can (and often is) be a binary string with embedded nulls.
+All information elements are returned as strings even if they are only one byte long and look like a number in the specification.
+This is purely to make the interface consistent.
+Note that even SSIDs can contain embedded nulls.

 |  Attribute name  |  Type  |
 |:--------------------|:-------:|